kognifai/PoseidonNext-Framework/Developers-Getting-Started.md

 npm install @kognifai/poseidon-test-pages@latest
 ```
 You can now tell **poseidon-dev-host** to load and host these applications:
-(Remember stop the **poseidon-dev-host** if it is currently running.
-You can do that by pressing Ctrl+C in the console)

 ```powershell
 poseidon-dev-host --applications "C:\kognifai\applications"
 ```